Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### You only need to export your personalized assets folder.

 - Deselect everything else, i.e. the AssetBundles folder and the Editor folder.
 (The Unity template for the other platform requires other versions of the files in these folders anyway.)
+- Deselect any extraneous prefabs, models, textures etc. that you are not finished with - you will be asking the helper to recreate your assets, and want to make it clear and easy for them to do so!
-- The Models and Textures folders are not selected because they are empty.
+- The Models and Textures folders in this case are not selected because they are empty.
 - **Include dependencies** should be checked!
 - Click **Export ...** and save the unitypackage file to somewhere convenient **outside of your Unity project folder.**
 - Send it to whomever will do the conversion for you.